Procedure: Work health and safety incident management

 Reporting notifiable incidents

-- The Associate Director WEG shall notify the Regulatory Authority within 24 hours of a notifiable incident occurring or as required by the Regulator.
-Prior to notifying the regulator approval from the Director of Human Resources must be obtained.
+- The Associate Director WEG notifies the Regulatory Authority immediately after confirming a notifiable incident occurring.
+Prior to notifying the regulator, approval from the Director of Human Resources must be obtained.

-- A work related death requires immediate notification by telephone and follow up in writing using the Regulator’s Online Incident Notification Form.
-This is to be completed by the Associate Director WEG.
+- A notifiable incident requires immediate notification by telephone and follow up in writing using the Regulator’s Online Incident Notification Form.
+This is to be completed by the Associate Director WEG or delegate.

-- In the event of an injury to an employee that may be considered compensable, WEG, rehabilitation case management team will provide assistance and guidance to develop an injury management plan in accordance with the Rehabilitation Policy.
+- In the event of an injury to an employee that is considered compensable, WEG, rehabilitation case management team provide assistance and guidance to develop an injury management plan in accordance with the Rehabilitation Policy.

 Incident investigation required

-- Where an incident is determined as high or extreme, it is to be forwarded to Associate Director WEG and the Director of Human Resources for confirmation of the rating and to appoint a third party for the investigation.
+- Where an incident is determined as Level 4 or 5, it is to be forwarded to Associate Director WEG and/or the Director of Human Resources for confirmation of the rating and to appoint appropriate investigators.

-- Legal advice should be considered for medium and high category incidents or incidents likely to be compensable.
+- Legal advice is considered for medium and high category incidents or incidents likely to be compensable.
 The Associate Director WEG will advise following consultation with the Director of Human Resources and the Legal Office.

 Incident investigation planning

-- The Associate Director WEG shall assign a WHS Consultant to the incident investigation team as required based on the category of the incident.
-The incident investigation team will include someone with competency in investigating incidents.
+- The Associate Director WEG or delegate assigns appropriate investigators with relevant competency to the incident investigation team as required based on the category of the incident.

 Incident investigation data collection

-- All data shall be referenced on the incident investigation report and the Workplace safety incident and hazard reporting tool.
-The incident investigation team shall collect the following data where possible:
+- All data is referenced on the incident investigation reports and in Figtree.
+The incident investigation team collects the following data where possible:

-- a summary of the scene of the incident and any evidence (security footage, photos, sketches), description of environmental factors at the time such as lighting, noise level, effect of wind/rain etc., any signage or barricading;
+- a summary of the scene of the incident and any evidence (security footage, photos, sketches), description of environmental factors at the time;

 - a timeline leading up to the incident and immediately following the incident;

-- a copy of any safe working tools in use at the time (such as safety working instructions, risk assessments, permits to work, relevant training records of persons involved, any manual or maintenance records for equipment involved, any material substance sheets for substances, any checklists; and
+- a copy of any safe working tools in use at the time (such as safety working instructions, risk assessments, permits to work, relevant training records of persons involved, any manual or maintenance records for equipment involved, any material substance sheets for substances, any checklists);

 - any interviews conducted.

-- Any interviews conducted shall maintain confidentiality to the extent possible and focus on fact finding.
+- Any interviews conducted maintain confidentiality to the extent possible and focus on fact finding.

-- The methodology shall be facilitated by a person with competency in these analysis techniques.
+- The methodology is facilitated by a person with competency in these analysis techniques.

-- Actions will be generated by the incident investigation team in consultation with the workers in the area where the incident occurred to address any deficiencies identified from the root causes.
+- Actions are generated by the incident investigation team in consultation with the workers in the area where the incident occurred to address any deficiencies identified from the root causes.
 Refer to the WHS actions procedure.
-The hierarchy of controls shall be used to ensure the actions address the highest level of practical controls.
+The hierarchy of controls is used to ensure the actions address the highest level of practical controls.
 Refer to the WHS hazard management procedure.
-The actions shall be documented in the incident investigation report.
+The actions are documented in the incident investigation report.

 Endorsement/approval of findings from incident investigation

-- The incident investigation data will not be released back to the area until the Associate Director WEG is satisfied with the incident investigation report.
+- For Level 2-3 incident investigations, after approved by the HSE Coordinator, the reports can be released back to local areas.
+However, for Level 4-5 incidents, the incident investigation data is released back to the area until the Associate Director WEG is satisfied with the incident investigation report.

 Communication of incidents and actions

-- The Associate Director WEG may communicate the lessons learned from incidents.
-This may take the form of a hazard alert or a memorandum on the incident.
-The locations that these communications can be posted include WHS local noticeboards, the WEG website and minutes of WHS committee meetings.
+- The Associate Director WEG communicates the lessons learned from incidents.
+This takes the form of a hazard alert or a memorandum on the incident.
+The locations that these communications are posted include WHS local noticeboards, the WEG website and minutes of WHS committee meetings.

-- The Associate Director WEG may communicate safety documents, i.e. Safety Alerts, Safety Awareness Bulletins, Hazard Alerts, Lessons Learned etc., to the University through the Director of Human Resources and the Safety Officer network representing each of the WHS committees in the governance structure.
-These documents will be accessible on the WEG website.
+- The Associate Director WEG communicates safety documents, i.e. Safety Alerts, Safety Awareness Bulletins, Hazard Alerts, Lessons Learned etc., to the University through the Director of Human Resources and the Safety Officer network representing each of the WHS committees in the governance structure.
+These documents are accessible on the WEG website.

-- The Associate Director WEG will communicate the findings from serious incident investigations to the University Audit and Risk Management Committee (ARMC) and/or the University Council on request from the Director of Human Resources via the Executive Director Administration and Planning.
+- The Associate Director WEG communicates the findings from serious incident investigations to the University Audit and Risk Management Committee (ARMC) and/or the University Council on request from the Director of Human Resources via the Chief Operating Officer (COO).

-- Serious incidents will be reported in the WHS Council report which is produced on a 6 weekly basis by the Associate Director WEG.
+- Serious incidents are reported in all WHS Council WHS Performance Reports by the Associate Director WEG.

 Monitoring and review of incidents and actions